devkarim/spotify-clone/README.md

 A web music player where you can listen to your favorite songs.
 This website is a demo, made for educational purposes only.

+This project is inspired by this [video](https://www.youtube.com/watch?v=2aeMRB8LL4o) ❤️

 ## Prerequisites

 #### - Node v20.4.0